 Olympia's development code includes numerous provisions for transitioning building scale and buffering land uses at zoning boundaries.
-Among these are requirements that new buildings above three stories in the Professional Office - Residential Multi-family, General Commercial, and High Density Corridor 1, 2, 3 & 4 zones must be 'stepped back a minimum of 8 feet, i.e., the fourth floor must be stepped back, if adjacent to a street or residential zoning district.
-And, buildings in these zones may not exceed 35 feet if within 100 feet of any of three low-density residential zones (R-4, R4-8, and R6-12, which generally are zones composed of single-family homes).
+Among these are requirements that new buildings taller than three stories in the Professional Office - Residential Multi-family, General Commercial, and High Density Corridor 1, 2, 3 & 4 zones must be 'stepped back' a minimum of 8 feet, i.e., the setback for the fourth floor and above is 8-feet more than lower floors, where adjacent to a street or residential zoning district.
+In addition, buildings in these zones may not exceed 35 feet if within 100 feet of any of three low-density residential zones (R-4, R4 -8, and R6-12).
+These three zones are generally composed of single-family homes.

-In addition to building size limits set by zoning, the City's design requirement often requires consideration of the size of adjacent stuctures.
-For example, for multi-family buildings, Olympia Municipal Code 18.70.110 requires, "The building scale identified for the district may be larger than the building scale that exists in the neighborhood.
+In addition to building size limits set by zoning, the City's design requirement often requires consideration of the size of adjacent structures.
+For example, for multi-family buildings Olympia Municipal Code 18.70.110 requires, "The building scale identified for the district may be larger than the building scale that exists in the neighborhood.
 Minimize any appearance of scale differences between project building(s) and existing neighborhood buildings by stepping the height of the building mass, and dividing large building facades into smaller segments.
 Reflect the architectural character of the neighborhood (within 300' on the same street) through use of related building elements."
 [Emphasis added.]
-Note that such limits do NOT change the height allowed by zoning and that the zoning 'step-bank' requirement is a form of additional setback applicable to upper floors - as such a developer may choose to meet the zoning requirement by setting the entire structure back to the upper-floor distance, thus it is not a 'design' criteria requiring modulation.
+Note that such limits do NOT change the height allowed by zoning and that the zoning 'step-back' requirement is a form of additional setback applicable to upper floors - as such a developer may choose to meet the zoning requirement by setting the entire structure back to the upper-floor distance, thus it is not a 'design' criteria requiring modulation.

-The Council's December 2012 action moved the zoning stepback requirement down to the 3rd floor and every 2nd floor thereafter in the HDC zone, added that stepback requirement to projects in the HDC zones that are adjacent to single-family housing even if such homes are not in a low-density residential zone, and capped heights at 35 feet within 100 feet of such single-family home sites.
+The Council's December 2012 action moved the zoning step-back requirement down to the 3rd floor and every 2nd floor thereafter in the HDC zones, added that step-back requirement to projects in the HDC zones that are adjacent to single-family housing even if such homes are not in a low-density residential zone, and capped heights at 35 feet within 100 feet of such single-family home sites.
 The attached map highlights locations within the City where standard zoning imposes such special limitations adjacent to certain residential zones, and where new regulations would be applicable if extended to existing single-family housing not otherwise buffered by these regulations, i.e., where the code might be changed to limit development adjacent to existing single-family housing.